mitranim/jtg/readme.md

 Some minor APIs are exported but undocumented to avoid bloating the docs.
 Check the source file and look for `export`.

 ## Changelog

+### 0.1.3

+Fixed a memory/listener leak in sub-contexts.

 ### 0.1.2